octobercms/docs/3.x/extend/system/plugins.md

 |           └── Plugin.php
 :::

-<a id="oc-plugin-namespaces"></a>
 ### Plugin Namespaces

-Plugin namespaces are essential, especially if you are going to publish your plugins on the [October Marketplace](https://octobercms.com/plugins).
+Plugin namespaces are essential, especially if you are going to publish your plugins on the [October CMS Marketplace](https://octobercms.com/plugins).
 When you register as an author on the Marketplace you will be asked for the author code which should be used as a root namespace for all your plugins.
 You can specify the author code only once, when you register.
 The default author code offered by the Marketplace consists of the author first and last name: JohnSmith.
 The code cannot be changed after you register.
 All your plugin namespaces should be defined under the root namespace, for example `\JohnSmith\Blog`.

-<a id="oc-registration-file"></a>
 ## Registration File

 The **Plugin.php** file, called the *plugin registration file*, is an initialization script that declares a plugin's core functions and information.
 Registration files can provide the following: